 To further quantify the accuracy of the network, we evaluated the predictions using three metrics: mean squared error (MSE), VGG perceptual loss \cite{perceptualloss}, and structural similarity index (SSIM) \cite{wang2004image}.
 The MSE was NOT computed in image RGB space, but computed in the extracted phase field configurations pointwise as follows.
 Since each point in the simulation domain belongs either to a grain interior or to a grain boundary, we defined the local error using a delta function and then aggregated it across the domain.
 This would give more physical information than using image MSE to reflect the prediction quality.

 For the perceptual loss, we employed the pretrained VGG19 network.
 SSIM values were computed using the scikit-image package \cite{scikit-image}.
-The averaged results over 20 validation datasets are shown in figure \ref{fig:vfnresult}(b).
+The averaged results over the test dataset containing 20 simulations are shown in figure \ref{fig:vfngrain}(b).
 As expected, MSE increased approximately linearly with prediction length, while VGG loss increased and SSIM degraded more rapidly.
 This behavior likely reflects error accumulation in the iterative prediction scheme, where predicted frames are repeatedly used as inputs for subsequent steps.
-After 18 predicted frames, the metrics still maintained 6.76\% (MSE), 0.363 (VGG loss), and 0.911 (SSIM).
-Time to generate such predictions needs about 0.87 seconds, while phase field simulation of the same time interval needs about 1332 seconds on the same GPU, meaning our VFN achieved magnitudes faster in computational speed.
+After 18 predicted frames, the metrics still maintained 6.72\% (MSE), 0.360 (VGG loss), and 0.911 (SSIM).

 We also compared macroscopic statistics between the predicted configurations and their phase-field ground truths.
 Specifically, phase-field data were reconstructed from predicted images, and the grain area distribution was computed.
-A histogram of grain areas, shown in figure \ref{fig:vfnresult}(c), compares the 18th predicted image with the corresponding simulation result.
+A histogram of grain areas, shown in figure \ref{fig:vfngrain}(c), compares the 18th predicted image with the corresponding simulation result.
 Among the 88 grains present, the distributions differed by only a magnitude of one at three histogram bins, while the total bin number was 13.
-This consistency demonstrates that the predicted images accurately reproduce the size and morphology of individual grains, further validating the network’s performance.
+This consistency demonstrates that the predicted images accurately reproduce the size and morphology of individual grains, further validating the network's performance.